 - If the property is in a sewered township, contact Barwon Water on 1300 656 007 for a trade waste agreement and grease trap requirements.

 - If the property is unsewered, you will need an onsite wastewater management system.
 If the anticipated waste water is above 5000L/day (averaged over a week) then you need to contact EPA Victoria on 1300 372 842.
 Otherwise, contact the Council’s environmental health team on (03) 5235 9400, or complete an application to install a septic tank system WW-Application-to-Install-an-OWMS-2022-2023.docx(DOCX, 128KB) If unsure of your anticipated waste, contact the Council’s Health Protection team.

 The Council must determine whether your business will comply with the Australian food safety standards.
 To do this you must:

-- Complete the Council’s application to register a food business - (DOCX, 58KB)Food-Act-Premises-Application-Form-2019.docx(DOCX, 43KB) .
+- Complete the Council’s application to register a food business which will be sent to you after an initial phone consultation.
 Companies and trusts will be required to provide a full ASIC business extract, showing directors and company office.

 - Submit plans to the Council before starting any works.
 This will ensure you comply with the FoodStandards Australia New Zealand - Standard 3.2.3 Food Premises and Equipment.
 Failure to submit plans might result in Council refusing registration.